-The PCMI Virtual Conference will be held from October 19 – 21, 2020.
-The Conference will include live technical sessions that will explore emerging technologies to enhance processes and operations, networking platforms, and on-demand access to all recorded sessions.
+The PCMI Virtual Conference was held from October 19 – 21, 2020.
+The Conference included live technical sessions that explored emerging technologies to enhance processes and operations, networking platforms, and on-demand access to all recorded sessions.

-While live attendance is best, you will have access to all aspects of the Virtual Conference no matter what timezone you are in.
-All sessions will be recorded and provide you will immediate access to the technical information, presentations and colleague-to-colleague group conversations.
+While live attendance is best, the virtual conference provided access to all educational sessions no matter what timezone you are in.
+All sessions were recorded and provided attendees with immediate access to the technical information, presentations and colleague-to-colleague group conversations.

-The Virtual Conference will offer networking with your colleagues from around the world, that is so important to create and enhance your business relationships.
-The Virtual Conference will also provide opportunities for you to discuss and learn how COVID-19 has impacted the PCM industry.
+The Virtual Conference offered networking with colleagues from around the world, that is so important to create and enhance business relationships.
+The Virtual Conference also provided opportunities for attendees to discuss and learn how COVID-19 has impacted the PCM industry.

-For those new to the industry, the Virtual Conference will provide a broad overview of the photochemical machining (PCM) process.
-For the seasoned professional, the agenda will offer opportunities to explore new technologies that can enhance your business operation.
+For those new to the industry, the Virtual Conference provided a broad overview of the photochemical machining (PCM) process.
+For the seasoned professional, the agenda offered opportunities to explore new technologies that can enhance business operations.

 Click here to hear Dr. Peter Jefferies, PCMI President,